tiacsys/bridle/doc/bridle/gs_modifying.rst

 To locate a specific configuration option, use the filter (:guilabel:`Jump to` in menuconfig and guiconfig).
-The documentation for each :ref:`configuration option <configuration_options>` also lists the menu path where the option can be found.
+The documentation for each :ref:`configuration option <kconfig:configuration_options>` also lists the menu path where the option can be found.

 .. important:: All changes to the :file:`.config` file are lost when you clean your build directory.
 You can save it to another location, but you must then